 - 1. Disassemble all instruments that come apart for cleaning. - 2.
 Rinse under running tap water to remove gross contamination.
-Use a syringe, wire guide, and/or pipe cleaner (as appropriate to the presented cleaning challenge) to push debris out of lumens/cannulations or other hard to reach areas.
-Pay special attention to the lumens of the external shafts of disassembled instruments. - 3.
-Prepare Enzol® (or equivalent neutral pH enzymatic cleaner) according to manufacturer recommendations using warm tap water.
+Use a syringe, wire guide, and/or pipe cleaner (as appropriate to the presented cleaning challenge) to push debris out of lumens/cannulations or other hard to reach areas. - 3.
+Prepare Enzol (or equivalent neutral pH enzymatic cleaner) according to manufacturer recommendations using warm tap water.
 Fully immerse devices in the enzymatic cleaner solution and allow to soak for a minimum of 20 minutes.
 After the soak, scrub devices with a soft bristle brush paying particular attention to hard to reach areas such as mated surfaces.
 A syringe, wire guide, and/or pipe cleaner should be used to aid in cleaning lumens/cannulations or other hard to reach areas.
 A minimum of 60ml of detergent should be used when flushing lumens and cannulations. - 4.
-Remove from enzymatic cleaner solution and rinse with reverse osmosis/de-ionized (RO/DI) water for a minimum of three minutes to remove any residual cleaner solution.
+Remove from enzymatic cleaner solution and rinse with reverse osmosis/deionized (RO/DI) water for a minimum of 3 minutes to remove any residual cleaner solution.
 Thoroughly and aggressively flush lumens, holes and other hard to reach areas with a minimum of 60ml of water. - 5.
-Prepare Prolystica® (or equivalent neutral pH detergent) according to manufacturer recommendations using warm tap water in an ultrasonic bath.
-Fully immerse into sonication bath and sonicate for a minimum of 10 minutes. - 6.
-Remove from the detergent solution and rinse with RO/DI water for a minimum of three minutes to remove any residual detergent and until no sign of soil is seen in the rinse stream.
+Prepare Prolystica (or equivalent neutral pH detergent) according to manufacturer recommendations using warm tap water in an ultrasonic bath.
+Fully immerse into the sonication bath and sonicate for a minimum of 10 minutes. - 6.
+Remove from the detergent solution and rinse with RO/DI water for a minimum of 3 minutes to remove any residual detergent and until no sign of soil is seen in the rinse stream.
 Thoroughly and aggressively flush lumens, holes and other hard to reach areas with a minimum of 60ml of water. - 7.
 Repeat Steps 5 and 6. - 8.
 Dry devices using a clean lint-free cloth.
 Pressurized air (20psi) may be used to assist in drying. - 9.
 Visually examine devices to ensure all visible soil has been removed. - 10.
 Once instruments pass visual inspection, reassemble devices that come apart for cleaning. - 11.
 After cleaning, an instrument lubricant (i.e. Steris Hinge-Free® or equivalent) should be applied to moving devices to maintain fluid movement between components.
-All instruments with hinged or ratcheting mechanisms should be lubricated.
+Pay special attention to the instruments called out in system specific sections.